 Please keep in mind the following:

 - A portfolio cannot contain more than ten works, each uploaded separately.
 We understand that within these constraints, some larger or more complex pieces cannot be displayed in their entirety.
-In this case, please choose one representative image of the piece (or combine a maximum of no more than three images in an effective layout); do not attempt to represent a complex work with a collage of multiple images as this may compromise a reviewer's ability to see your work.
+In this case, please choose one representative image of the piece (or combine a maximum of no more than three images in an effective layout).
+Don't attempt to represent a complex work with a collage of multiple images as this may compromise a reviewer's ability to see your work.

 - All applicants are encouraged to include examples of drawings.
 Drawings can be observational or created from the imagination, but they should not be drawn from a photo or other two-dimensional image.
 CAD drawings should not be included.

-- Your portfolio must be submitted electronically via Carnegie Mellon’s architecture portfolio submission portal in SlideRoom, where you must register/create an account before uploading content.
+- Your portfolio must be submitted online via Carnegie Mellon’s architecture portfolio submission portal in SlideRoom, where you must register for an account before uploading content.
 You must submit the Common Application to Carnegie Mellon first, in order to submit your portfolio to SlideRoom.
 Only portfolios submitted through SlideRoom before the published deadline will be reviewed by the architecture admission committee.

 The School of Architecture requires the online submission of your portfolio through SlideRoom regardless of whether you attend an on-campus review or not.
 Visit SlideRoom to submit your work electronically.

 - Sunday, November 4, 2018 (Early Decision applicants only)

 If participating in the on-campus review of your portfolio submission: